-The childhood home of Beastie Boy Mike D — located at 300 Central Park West, between West 90th and 91st streets (the El Dorado) – recently came back on the market for $14,995,000, a substantial drop from its original ask of $19,500,000 when it was listed last May.
+Back in March, the childhood home of Beastie Boy Mike D — located at 300 Central Park West, between West 90th and 91st streets (the Eldorado) – returned to the market for $14,995,000, a substantial drop from its original ask of $19,500,000 when it was listed in May 2022.
 The sprawling duplex at the iconic art deco co-op comes with a lot of features, including a monthly maintenance bill of $22,000.

 The apartment has kept many of its original prewar elements, including herringbone hardwood floors, high ceilings and plaster moldings.
 A central air and humidification system have been added to bring this classic into the 21st century.

 The unit belonged to Mike D’s mother, late art collector Hester Diamond, who passed away in 2020 at age 91.